Our Boats

 Please note: the finer details of many of these vessels can be found through their skippers at the festival.
 As ever, the number of vessels attending is governed by the weather and we apologise in advance for any descriptive mistakes.

-THIS YEAR’S BOATS – The boats listed under ‘this year’s boats’ are those who sent in their details in time for the 2022 festival.
+THIS YEAR’S BOATS – The boats listed under ‘this year’s boats’ are those that attended the 2024 festival.

 This year's boats